by Forrest Brandt

 In May of 2017, I was driving around various WWi Battlegrounds in Belgium and France.
 Paschendale, the Somme, and the Marne were all clearly marked by a string of road signs that made them easy to locate.
-It was while traveling back from the battlefield of Vimy Ridge and the monument to the Canadian troops who fought there that I spotted a small road sign.
+It was while traveling back from the battlefield of where was Vimy Ridge and the monument to the Canadian troops who fought there that I spotted a small road sign.
 I remembered enough of my high school French to pick out “Des Fraternisations” and deduce that this was marking the way to one of the several spots where British, French and German troops called their own armistice for Christmas of 1914.

 These troops had been fighting since August and the trenches of each side stretched in one continuous line from the Ostende, Belgium in the west to the Swiss border in the east.
 The forces had suffered close to 3 million casualties and 400,000 dead in the five months of fighting.
 Propaganda on both sides painted the opponents as evil monsters, out to ruin civilization.
 Despite the sophistication of the weapons – rifled artillery, machine guns, rapid fire rifles, mines, and mortars – the fighting had often been at close quarters.
 There was no love to be lost between the two camps and between battles each side made life miserable for the other with artillery duels, raids, and snipers.